dempseyatgithub/md-proposals/proposals/0002-remove-currying.md

 Curried function declaration syntax `func foo(x: Int)(y: Int)` is of limited usefulness and creates a lot of language and implementation complexity.
 We should remove it.
-TEST ADD
+TEST ADD MORE

 ## Motivation